Environmental Adventure Leader FAQ's

 You don’t need to have experience working with children but you do need to enjoy their company and feel comfortable being around them!
 What we value most in team members is a positive attitude, enthusiasm and the ability to work well with and inspire others.
 You need to be able to strike the right balance between being responsible in a pastoral care role and reinforcing rules when required while cultivating a positive and empowering atmosphere in which children can thrive.
 Ideally you will have camped before and be happy to give up some home comforts - we do have electricity but not enough for hair dryers!
 You do also need to be at ease with sharing your tent with the odd spider which might stray in!

 Will I receive training?

-A three day residential training programme is provided here at camp.
+A two day residential training programme is provided here at camp.
 This training programme is an essential element of the placement and will tool you up with the skills, knowledge and experience you require to safely deliver and support children in their activities and provide outstanding pastoral care.

 What kind of responsibilities will I have?